-Neck Pain is a very common problem and most people will experience an episode at some point in their life.
+Neck Pain is a common problem, and most people will experience an episode at some point in their life.
 But when a painful or stiff neck becomes a persistent or daily occurrence, it really does become a 'Pain in the Neck!'
 It can significantly impact your daily activities and stop you from doing the things you enjoy.
 So finding relief from neck pain is a common goal for many of our patients.

-You may experience neck discomfort along with other symptoms such as shoulder or arm pain, or with accompanying headaches.
-It can come on suddenly after a trauma like a car accident or fall, or it may develop gradually and be more associated with poor posture or certain activities that cause neck strain.
+You may experience neck discomfort and other symptoms, such as shoulder or arm pain or accompanying headaches.
+Neck pain can develop suddenly after a trauma like a car accident or fall, or it may develop gradually and be more associated with poor posture or certain activities that cause neck strain.

-Taking over-the-counter medications can help in the short term, but it is far better to address the root cause of your neck pain.
-Here at The House Clinics, Bristol, our team of specialist Chiropractors, Physiotherapists, and Massage Therapists are expertly trained in the treatment of neck pain and whiplash injury.
+Taking over-the-counter medications can help in the short term, but it is far better to address the underlying cause of your neck pain.
+Here at The House Clinics, our team of specialist Chiropractors, Physiotherapists, and Massage Therapists are expertly trained in the treatment of neck pain and whiplash injury.

-Simple or Mechanical Neck pain - This is by far the most common type of neck pain and is caused by muscle tension and resulting joint stiffness.
-Tight muscles in the neck may develop due to stress, shoulder tension, and poor posture.
-Any activities that lead to an alteration in the normal biomechanics of the neck can cause joint and soft tissue strain; such as sleeping in a bad position, sitting at a desk, using handheld devices, doing sit-ups, or painting a ceiling!
+Simple or Mechanical Neck pain - This is by far the most common type of neck pain caused by muscle tension and resulting joint stiffness.
+Poor posture, stress, and shoulder tension can result in tight neck muscles.
+Any activities that alter the normal biomechanics of the neck can cause joint and soft tissue strain, such as sleeping in the wrong position, sitting at a desk, using handheld devices, doing sit-ups, or painting a ceiling!
 Headaches are often a common side effect of this type of neck pain.

-Osteoarthritis - As we get older, wear and tear may contribute to neck pain.
-The shock-absorbing pads between the bones of the neck (known as intervertebral discs) can narrow with age and this can cause stiffness, pain and make it difficult to move.
+Osteoarthritis - As we age, wear and tear may contribute to neck pain.
+The shock-absorbing pads between the bones of the neck (known as intervertebral discs) can narrow with age, and this can cause stiffness and pain and make it difficult to move.